 choosing the major.

-I truly think that it’s awesome that you’re so active, and even got the chance to be involved in a local government organization – KangPisMan.
+How to describe your activities: I truly think that it’s awesome that you’re so active, and even got the chance to be involved in a local government organization – KangPisMan.
 I think with these involvements, you could briefly mention your involvement in the different communities (perhaps in 1 paragraph), and choose 1 to elaborate.
 In that particular community (for example Byebyeplasticbags Bandung), you could describe:

 The experiences (e.g. making a cleanup day, a seminar) briefly